TheCandidStartup/TheCandidStartup.github.io/_drafts/acid-atomicity-consistency-isolation-durability.md

 If you're really unlucky, your database ends up in such a mess that you have to give up on any idea of maintaining consistent state.
 Your app becomes a tangle of patches and workarounds that allow some form of functionality to continue with bad data.

-Unfortunately there is no silver bullet that lets you avoid having to think.
-You need to think about what consistent state you actually need, how that should be exposed through your API and what database features to use in maintaining consistency.
+Unfortunately, there is no silver bullet that lets you avoid having to think.
+You need to think about what consistent state you actually need, how that should be exposed through your API and what database features you need to maintain consistency.